gotlougit/blog-helper/README.md

 - PyPI installation method: to encourage easy usage via the command line, which is what this project is all about

 - Sample templates so that it can be cleared up how to write these; these will be uploaded soon to this repo

-- Automatic timestamp generation so that you can focus on the content and not the time

 - RSS feed customization, such as adding images, author's email and other info